YuvrajS04/TripWhiz/README.md

 The application uses React Router for handling routing and Axios for making API requests to fetch image data.
 It also uses React Toastify for displaying notifications.

 Components
-The main components in this project are:
+The main components of this project are:

 App: The main component that manages the routing and includes the HomePage and ResultsPage components.